lblod/frontend-lokaal-mandatenbeheer/docs/linter.md

    "editor.formatOnSave": true,
    ```

-   Either you add this globally or int the settings of a specific type of file, see above.
+   Either you add this globally or in the settings of a specific type of file, see above.

 ## Automation